 Studio Vue Lagon Moana is an awesome accommodation that’s affordable and comes with unbeatable views.
 It’s just a one-minute walk from the Vaitape Boat Harbor, so you can maximize your time exploring the island and lagoon instead of traveling to your accommodation.

 At a vacation rental like this, you’ll definitely want to rent a car to explore the island or book numerous tours.
-You can go snorkeling with sharks and stingrays, experience a unique underwater walk using a helmet, enjoy a whale-watching excursion between July and November, or have a private lunch on a sandbar in the middle of the lagoon.
-There’s certainly no shortage of adventure when it comes to this tropical paradise.
+You can go snorkeling with sharks and stingrays, experience a unique underwater walk using a helmet, enjoy a whale-watching excursion between July and November, or have a private lunch on a sandbar in the lagoon.
+There’s certainly no shortage of adventure in this tropical paradise.

 - Gorgeous views